IBM/assetTracking/readme.md

 3. All you need to do is click on the blue button next to the corresponding location that you want to simulate a scan even at.

-For example, if you want to simulate the device arriving at the vendor's inspection warehouse at the end of a lease, just click on the inject node next to the orange **Inspection Warehouse scn** node.
+For example, if you want to simulate the device arriving at the vendor's inspection warehouse at the end of a lease, just click on the inject node next to the orange **Inspection Warehouse scan** node.

 4. Check out the output in the terminal where the IoT app is running and you should see both the device event being received and the successful transaction response with the updated asset location.